Medical Doctor Jobs at University of Rochester with Visa Sponsorship

 Does University of Rochester sponsor H-1B visas for Medical Doctors?

 Yes, University of Rochester sponsors H-1B visas for Medical Doctors in both clinical and academic roles.
 The university has an established international hiring infrastructure through its medical center and regularly petitions USCIS for physicians.
-You'll need to have ECFMG certification, a qualifying job offer, and any prior J-1 waiver obligations resolved before the H-1B petition can be filed.
+You'll need to have ECFMG certification, a qualifying job offer, and any prior J-1 visa waiver obligations resolved before the H-1B petition can be filed.

 Which visa types does University of Rochester commonly use for Medical Doctor roles?

 University of Rochester supports several visa categories for Medical Doctors.
 H-1B is the most common for attending and faculty physicians.
 J-1 is widely used for residents and fellows in GME programs.
-TN is available for Canadian and Mexican physicians meeting USMCA criteria.
+TN visa is available for Canadian and Mexican physicians meeting USMCA criteria.
 For physicians pursuing permanent residency, the university also sponsors EB-2 and EB-3 Green Card petitions, often through the PERM labor certification process.

 What qualifications does University of Rochester expect for Medical Doctor positions?